 How can domestic partner agreements cover medical decisions?
 DNR, medical directives?

 A married person can presumptively make critical health care decisions for his or her spouse when that spouse can’t, because of disability or incapacity.
-Unmarried partners cannot automatically make such decisions without special documentation.
+Unmarried partners can’t automatically make such decisions without special documentation.

 Under current Florida law, absent an advanced directive or registration through a domestic partner registry, an unmarried partner generally has no rights to participate in decisions regarding the health, life, and death of his or her partner.
 For many, an unmarried loved one doesn’t even have a right to obtain or provide health care information in the event of an emergency or life-threatening condition.
 In the absence of written advanced directives to the contrary, only biological family may make life and death decisions if the person cannot.

 An advance directive is a witnessed written document or oral statement by a person expressing their instructions about health care, through documents including, but not limited to, the: